Top 10 Web App Security Risks & Tips to Prevent

 Web application security is a growing concern for organizations of all sizes.
 As businesses increasingly rely on web-based applications, they become more vulnerable to malicious actors who can exploit weaknesses in their systems.

-As a result, it’s important for organizations to understand the common threats to web app security and how to protect themselves from them.
+As a result, organizations need to understand the common threats to web app security and how to protect themselves from them.

 How often do you stop and think about the security of your web applications?
 If you’re like most organizations, you probably don’t give it much thought beyond occasional updates or virus scans.